 Return on Investment (ROI) = ( Proceeds obtained by selling Investments – Cost of investments ) / Cost of investments = profit / original costs of investment

 Instead of investing in stock, if you bought a house property valued Rs 50,00,000.
 Five years later you sold it for Rs 100,00,000.
 By using above formula your ROI = [(100,00,000-50,00,000) / 50,00,000]*100 = 100%.
 This means it has given you 100% return in five years.

-Calculating expected ROI before investing will help you to know whether to take or skip the investment opportunity.
-If its positive, then it’s a indication that result will be favorable to you.
-Please note, ROI does not take risk into consideration as its calculated on actual return not on future expected return.
+Calculating the expected return on investment (ROI) before investing will help you to know whether to take or skip the investment opportunity.
+If it’s positive, then it’s an indication that the result will be favorable to you.
+Please note, ROI does not take risk into consideration as it’s calculated on actual return, not on future expected return.

-If the company were financed only by equity shareholders, then the rate of return on investments (ROI) and the return on equity (ROE) would be same because total assets would be equal to equity share capital.
+If the company was financed only by equity shareholders, then the rate of return on investments (ROI) and the return on equity (ROE) would be the same because total assets would be equal to equity share capital.